AzureIoTGBB/azure-iot-edge-hol/module1/README.md

     . \azure-iot-sdk-c\tools\CACertificates\ca-certs.ps1
     Test-CACertsPrerequisites

 Make sure it returns the result "SUCCESS".
-If the Test-CACertsprequisites call fails, it means that the local machine already contains Azure IoT test certs (possibly from a previously deployment.

-If that happens, you need to follow Step 5 - Cleanup of the instructions [here](https://github.com/Azure/azure-iot-sdk-c/blob/CACertToolEdge/tools/CACertificates/CACertificateOverview.md) before moving on)
+If the Test-CACertsprequisites call fails, it means that the local machine already contains Azure IoT test certs (possibly from a previously deployment).
+If that happens, you need to follow Step 5 - Cleanup of the instructions [here](https://github.com/Azure/azure-iot-sdk-c/blob/CACertToolEdge/tools/CACertificates/CACertificateOverview.md) before moving on

 >Note: Do not close the powershell session yet.
-If you do, just reopen it and re run line 4-6
+If you do, just reopen it and re run lines 4-6

 We are now ready to generate the TLS certificates for our Edge device.
 Make sure you are still in the __c:\edge folder__ in your PowerShell session and run the command bellow to generate our test certificates.
 In production, you would use a real CA.